Skip to main content

 Photos of Lakes Before and After Algal Blooms

-Nutrient pollution from a variety of sources can turn waters green with algae.
-Algal blooms hurt wildlife, spoil recreation, and can be toxic to people and animals.
-The photos show lakes and ponds around the country that have been affected by algal blooms.
+Algal blooms hurt wildlife, spoil recreation and can be toxic to people and animals.
+The following photos show lakes and ponds around the country that have been affected by algal blooms.

 Harlem Meer, New York